Close Modal×

 Meeting a home buyer for the first time can make you feel like you're on a first date — What should you say?
 Where should we meet?
 How can I impress them?

 When you're trying to win business, the stakes can feel high.
-But there are some tried and true ways to impress potential new buyers, showing them they should trust you with their business.
+But there are some buyer consultation checklist to impress potential new buyers, showing them they should trust you with their business.

 • Find a good location to meet